-Christ College is the school for professional church career development that guides students interested in receiving certification for careers in The Lutheran Church-Missouri Synod.
-LCMS students pursuing such certification must apply for admission into Christ College, complete the basic academic preparation in the pre-seminary studies, teacher education, director of parish music or director of Christian education programs and fulfill the specific requirements for the Christ College certificate.
+Christ College is the school for professional church career development that guides students interested in receiving certification for ministerial careers in The Lutheran Church-Missouri Synod.
+LCMS students pursuing such certification must apply for admission into Christ College, complete the academic preparation in the pre-seminary studies, pre-deaconess studies, teacher education, director of parish music or director of Christian education programs and fulfill the specific requirements for the Christ College certificate.
 Students must maintain a 2.5 cumulative GPA in all course work and a 3.0 cumulative GPA in required Christ College courses.
-Students must receive at least a C- in courses required for LCMS certification.
+Students must receive at least a C- in courses required for LCMS certification (including professional programs and/or majors).
 Those students successfully completing all requirements will receive a certificate along with a commemorative medallion from Christ College at graduation and will be considered for recommendation by the faculty for certification by The Lutheran Church-Missouri Synod or admission into an LCMS seminary.

 - ◆ DIRECTOR OF CHRISTIAN EDUCATION CERTIFICATION

-- ◆ DIRECTOR OF PARISH MUSIC CERTIFICATION
+- Director of Parish Music Certification

 - ◆ LUTHERAN TEACHING

 MINISTRY CERTIFICATION

 Elementary Education

 Secondary Education

+- ◆ Pre-Deaconess Certification

 - ◆ Pre-Seminary Studies Certification